Esperanza Brito de Martí: Biography

 Esperanza Brito Moreno was born in 1932 in Mexico City to the rector of the National Autonomous University of Mexico, Rodulfo Brito Foucher and the writer and feminist Esperanza Moreno.

 Brito married at nineteen and raised six children before questioning her life choices.
 In 1963, she decided to pursue a journalism career and began writing for the society page of Novedades.
-In 1966, she read an article her mother had written for El Universal entitled 'Yo, sí soy feminista' (I, yes I, am a feminist) and came to the realization that feminism was not about being "against men, but against the oppressive and discriminatory system(s) that makes all women inferior beings to all men".
+In 1966, she read an article her mother had written for El Universal entitled 'Yo, sí soy feminista' (I, yes I, am a feminist) and has stated that feminism was not about being "against the man, but against the oppressive and discriminatory system(s) that makes all women inferior beings to all men".
 The following year, she co-founded the organization Coalición de Mujeres Feministas (Coalition of Women Feminists).
 The woman began to analyze the Mexican legal codes for discrimination, so that they could present facts and prove that many of the federal programs had policies that ran counter to equality, including those related to family and parenthood.
 Characterized as Betty Friedan's "analog", Brito cofounded the Coalición de Mujeres Feministas in 1967.

 In 1970, she moved to Novedades editorial page for a year and in 1971 took a job at Siempre, which lasted three years.1972 Brito and 23 other women founded the Movimiento Nacional de Mujeres (National Movement of Women), for which she became president and participated in the first protests against the death of women by illegal abortions.
 She won the National Journalism Prize "Juan Ignacio Castorena y Visúa" in 1974 for a piece analyzing women activists entitled, "Cuando la Mujer Mexicana Quiere, Puede" (When Mexican Women Want, They Can Get).
 At the United Nations first World Conference on Women, held in Mexico City, in 1975, Brtio came in contact for the first time with radical feminist ideology.
 These activists were hoping for gains in contraception and a woman's right to make her own body choices.
 Pressed by activists, president Luis Echeverría convened the Interdisciplinary Group for the Study of Abortion, which included anthropologists, attorneys, clergy (Catholic, Jewish and Protestant), demographers, economists, philosophers, physicians, and psychologists.
 Their findings, contained in a report issued in 1976, which the Congress never passed nor implemented, were that criminalization of voluntary abortion should cease and that abortion services should be included in the government health package.
 The report also highlighted the need for sexual education as early as primary school; information about contraception from high school forward; access to contraception; rejection of forced sterilization; and the rejection of abortion as a population control system.
 Brito and her colleagues pushed for all of these demands to be met.